 The Readiness activities give the students a reason to want to learn the lesson.
-This section appeals to imaginative learners, who ask, "Why should I learn this?"
+This section appeals to imaginative learners, who ask, "Why Sharing the lesson gives the should I learn this?" students a chance to develop ways that they can teach their new concept to others.
+This

-The Prayer and Praise section occurs after the Readiness activities.
-This part of Sabbath School comprises singing, mission story, offering, and prayer.
+The Prayer and Praise segment occurs after the Readiness activities.
+This part of Sabbath School is comprised of singing, mission story, offering, and prayer.
 These activities strengthen students' beliefs and encourage them to adopt consistent patterns of systematic benevolence.

 D. Focus on one "power point."
 These "power points" relate to one of the following four dynamics: grace (God loves me), worship (I love God), community (we love one another), and service (God loves you too).

 Applying the lesson gives the students a chance to explore how the lesson can be applied in a practical way in their daily lives.
-This section appeals to commonsense learners, who ask, "How does it work in my life?"
+This section appeals to commonsense learners, who ask, "How does it work in my /life?"